-- 11.1 This Council applies the creditworthiness service provided by Link Asset Services.
+- 11.1 This Council applies the creditworthiness service provided by the Link Group.
 This service employs a sophisticated modelling approach utilising credit ratings from the three main credit rating agencies Fitch, Moody's and Standard & Poor's.
-The credit ratings of counterparties are supplemented with the following overlays: - credit watches and credit outlooks from credit rating agencies; - CDS spreads to give early warning of likely changes in credit ratings; - sovereign ratings to select counterparties from only the most creditworthy countries. - 11.2 This modelling approach combines credit ratings, credit Watches and credit Outlooks in a weighted scoring system which is then combined with an overlay of CDS spreads for which the end product is a series of colour coded bands which indicate the relative creditworthiness of counterparties.
+The credit ratings of counterparties are supplemented with the following overlays: - credit watches and credit outlooks from credit rating agencies; - Credit Default Swap (CDS) spreads to give early warning of likely changes in credit ratings; - sovereign ratings to select counterparties from only the most creditworthy countries. - 11.2 This modelling approach combines credit ratings, credit watches and credit outlooks in a weighted scoring system which is then combined with an overlay of CDS spreads for which the end product is a series of colour coded bands which indicate the relative creditworthiness of counterparties.
 These colour codes are used by the Council to determine the suggested duration for investments.
 The Council will therefore use counterparties within the following durational bands:-

-Capita Colour Coding Maximum Duration Maximum Investment
+LINK Colour Coding Maximum Duration Maximum Investment

 No colour Not to be used 0

 Green 100 days £6m

 Red 6 months £3m

 100 days £6m

 Orange 1 year £1m

 6 months £3m

 100 days £6m

 Blue 1 year £4m

 6 months £3m

 100 days £6m

+LINK Colour Coding Maximum Duration Maximum Investment

 Purple 2 years £3m

 1 year £4m

 6 months £3m

 100 days £6m